 "Pediatric obesity remains an ongoing serious international health concern affecting ∼17% of US children and adolescents, threatening their adult health and longevity.
 Pediatric obesity has its basis in genetic susceptibilities influenced by a permissive environment starting in utero and extending through childhood and adolescence.

 Endocrine etiologies for obesity are rare and usually are accompanied by attenuated growth patterns.
-Pediatric comorbidities are common and long-term health complications often result; screening for comorbidities of obesity should be applied in a hierarchal, logical manner for early identification before more serious complications result.
+Pediatric comorbidities are common and long-term health complications often result; screening for comorbidities of obesity should be applied in a hierarchical, logical manner for early identification before more serious complications result.

 Genetic screening for rare syndromes is indicated only in the presence of specific historical or physical features.
 The psychological toll of pediatric obesity on the individual and family necessitates screening for mental health issues and counseling as indicated."